EMSTrack/CleanApp/readme.md

-# Mobile Hospital Android Application
+# Mobile Android Application

+Run this application on your mobile to start tracking ambulances at cruzroja.ucsd.edu.